tc39/notes/meetings/2018-11/nov-29.md

 ### Locale Data

-SCR:Talked about how Intl has hard coded database.
+SFC:Talked about how Intl has hard coded database.
 Can vary between browsers.
 Users might want fresher data.
 How can provide a service to users so they can provide their own data.
 How can browsers implement new features without adding to what browsers already have to do.

 ### Jessie Semantics